syncfusion-content/wpf-docs/wpf/Spreadsheet/SpreadsheetRibbon-Support.md

 # SpreadsheetRibbon Support

 Spreadsheet control provides SpreadsheetRibbon support to format the spreadsheet cell and so on.
-It gives MS Excel like look and feel.
+It gives Microsoft Excel like look and feel.
 You can add SpreadsheetRibbon by drag and drop the SpreadsheetRibbon from Toolbox.

 ![](SpreadsheetRibbon-Support_images/SpreadsheetRibbon-Support_img1.png)